-Throughout 2021, VEPO will be visiting all customers’ homes or businesses to install a meter interface unit.
-This unit will most commonly replace the existing touchpad device on the outside of a building that currently facilitates meter reads and will allow wireless transmission of water usage data to the utility for billing purposes, similar to the process that has been in use by the Electric Utility for almost a decade.
+Throughout 2021, VEPO will be visiting customers’ homes or businesses to install a meter interface unit.
+This unit will be attached most commonly to the existing meter reading device or touchpad on the outside of a building.
+The meter interface unit will transmit monthly water usage data to the utility for billing purposes, in a similar process to the one that has been in use by the Electric Utility for almost a decade.

-For most installations, access will not be needed to a home or business.
+For most installations, access will not be needed inside a home or business.
 In limited instances, access will be needed indoors; in those cases, Naperville utility workers will complete the installation.
-Installers will adhere to best health practices at all times based on current guidance, including social distancing and wearing face coverings.
+Installers will wear the proper personal protective equipment and follow all COVID-19 precautions in place at the time of their visit.